 "These Three Words" and "100 Years From Today" were paired for a September 1959 release, but it was almost the end for the Spaniels/Vee-Jay connection.

-However, by the end of the year James Cochran left, followed soon after by Donald Porter.
+By the end of the year James Cochran left, followed soon after by Donald Porter.
 The Spaniels needed members quickly.
-Andy Magruder, formerly of the Five Blue Notes (lead on "My Gal Is Gone") had been hanging around the group when they were in D.C.
+Andy Magruder, formerly of the 5 Blue Notes (lead on "My Gal Is Gone") had been hanging around the group when they were in D.C.
 (He was mostly being a pest, but they needed members and here was a guy who could sing).
 Andy then brought in a couple of acquaintances: William Carey became the new baritone and Pete Simmons came on board as guitarist.
 Therefore, the group was now Pookie Hudson, Gerald Gregory, Andy Magruder (tenor), Ernest Warren (tenor), William Carey (baritone), and Pete Simmons (guitar).

 In December, Vee-Jay issued "People Will Say We're In Love," coupled with a reissue of 1953's "The Bells Ring Out."